singleron-RD/CeleScope/docs/vdj/multi_vdj.md

 `--BCR_iUMI` Minimum number of UMI of identical receptor type and CDR3 for BCR.
 For each (barcode, chain) combination, only UMI>=iUMI is considered valid.

-`--TCR_iUMI` Minimum number of UMI of identical receptor type and CDR3 for BCR.
+`--TCR_iUMI` Minimum number of UMI of identical receptor type and CDR3 for TCR.
 For each (barcode, chain) combination, only UMI>=iUMI is considered valid.

 `--expected_target_cell_num` Expected T or B cell number.
 If `--target_cell_barcode` is provided, this argument is ignored.